-If you are a simplified tax system (STS) taxpayer, or an individual incurring deductible non-business expenditure, you can claim an immediate deduction under the 12-month rule for prepaid expenditure if the payment is incurred for an eligible service period not exceeding 12 months and the eligible service period ends in the next income year.
-For more information on STS taxpayers, see chapter 5, and on deductible non-business expenditure incurred by individuals, see chapter 4.
+If you are a small business entity, or an individual incurring deductible non-business expenditure, you can claim an immediate deduction under the 12-month rule for prepaid expenditure if the payment is incurred for an eligible service period not exceeding 12 months and the eligible service period ends in the next income year.
+For more information on small business entities, see chapter 5, and on deductible non-business expenditure incurred by individuals, see chapter 4.